braxtonj/pylogprim/CONTRIBUTING.md

 ## Bugs, tasks, etc

-Use this repo's GitHub Issues liberally to document bugs, feature requests, tasks (even if it's a cry for community help :), etc
+Use this repo's Issues liberally to document bugs, feature requests, tasks (even if it's a cry for community help :), etc

 ## Dev